-Remember if you do feel some of these things it doesn’t automatically give you a diagnosis of depression.
-If they persist and you’re wondering about a diagnosis that’s something you may want to speak to a GP about.
+If you do feel some of these things it doesn’t automatically give you a diagnosis of depression.
+If they persist and you’re wondering about a diagnosis, that’s something you may want to speak to a GP about.

 low energy levels or no motivation

 feeling numb or empty

 Importantly, if you’re feeling some of the things above, or similar things, it doesn’t mean you’re always going to feel the same way!

 I think I'm feeling those things

 It might help to not think of it as a “battle”.
 “Fighting depression” or “battling your demons” are punchy phrases that get thrown around in the media, but the problem is that your emotions, feelings, “demons”, “black dogs”, “dementors” or whatever else you want to call them are a part of you, so in the end you’re only beating up on yourself.